 Lima: KACLLA, The Healing Dog Hostel

 KACLLA, The Healing Dog Hostel.
 Isn’t this a weird name for a hostel?
 Well, there’s a giant dog walking around!
-However, it was a great place to stay in Lima and perfect to my start journey in Peru.
+However, it was a great place to stay in Lima and perfect for my start journey in Peru.
 The hostel has several dorms (4 to 6 beds) and some private rooms and is located Miraflores.
 It’s a historic building, with high ceilings and beautiful wood carving.
 For a common room, there’s a small living room with a couch and a patio with several tables.
 Most of the travelers that stay in this hostel are 25 years or older.

 Pro: Great location, breakfast is included.